crosshatch/server/OVERVIEW.md

 # Crosshatch

-> Personalized, Interactive Stories for Every Child's Journey.
+> Personalized Stories for Every Child's Journey.

 Crosshatch is a tool for parents and educators to create engaging, adaptive stories that enrich educational experiences and foster personal growth.